Gemini Workspace pricing 2026: Business plans compared

 A little while ago, you had to buy a "Gemini Business" or "Gemini Enterprise" add-on if you wanted these AI features.
 That meant paying an extra $20 to $30 per user, per month, on top of your regular Workspace subscription.
 It let you give AI access only to the people who really needed it.

 Well, that pick-and-choose option is off the table now.
 The Gemini features are included by default in most of the main Workspace plans, and the subscription price has gone up to match.
-If you’re an existing customer, you’ll see these new prices hit starting March 17, 2025, or whenever your plan is up for renewal.
+If you're an existing customer, you saw these new prices hit starting March 17, 2025, or whenever your plan came up for renewal.
+By 2026, the bundled model is simply how Workspace is priced.

 A breakdown of the new Gemini Workspace pricing tiers